There’s So Much To Explore In San Diego

 Sights and sounds of the city

-Step out onto the streets of San Diego and step into history on a fun and educational walking tour.
-With distinctive neighborhoods, natural beauty, and world-class bars, coffee shops, and restaurants, San Diego is the perfect place to explore by foot.
+Step onto the streets of San Diego and discover the stories behind its most fascinating neighborhoods.
+Our guided walking tours bring the city’s history, architecture, and culture to life as you explore vibrant districts with a knowledgeable local guide.
+Along the way, you’ll uncover hidden details, hear stories from San Diego’s past, and experience the unique character of each neighborhood.
 Discover South California’s vibrant communities, rich history, and unforgettable cuisine as you walk its streets, guided by a local expert.
 When you join one of our enriching, engaging food tours of San Diego county, the magic of the city is just a step away.

 About San Diego Walking Tours:

-- See the sights – See for yourself what makes San Diego such a special, historically significant city.
-Immerse yourself in San Diego history and explore local landmarks like the Hotel del Coronado, the San Diego Zoo, Cabrillo Bridge, and the USS Midway and Maritime Museum.
+- See the sights – See for yourself what makes San Diego so special, and historically significant.
+Immerse yourself in history and explore local landmarks like the Hotel del Coronado, the San Diego Zoo, Cabrillo Bridge, and the USS Midway and Maritime Museum.

 - Find locals-only spots – Forget tourist traps and overpriced drinks!
-Find insider tips from San Diegans on the best places in the neighborhood to eat or get a drink from our seasoned San Diego tour guides.
+Find insider tips from locals on the best places in the neighborhood to eat or get a drink from our seasoned tour guides.

 - Taste the town – Walking and talking can build up quite the appetite.
-Your expert guide will personally accompany you to a favorite local spot so you can taste for yourself some of the many delicious flavors San Diego has to offer.
+Your expert guide will personally accompany you to a favorite local spot so you can taste for yourself some of the many delicious flavors we have to offer.

 Length of walking tour: